 Human consciousness is evolving.
 Along with our planet’s ascension comes the rise of spirituality.
 The mainstream is finally beginning to comprehend the Law of Attraction, the powers of crystals, and the toils of Mercury Retrograde.
-With this rise in spirituality comes spiritual bombardment from countless Instagram astrologers and tarot readers, vegan health blogs, empathic psychics giving advice on Youtube, and the list goes on.
-In the midst of this informational abundance, we must remember to stay informed while also attending to our individual spiritual needs and journeys.
+With this rise in spirituality comes spiritual bombardment from countless Instagram astrologers and tarot readers, vegan health blogs, empathic psychics advising on YouTube, and so on.
+Amid this informational abundance, we must remember to stay informed while also attending to our spiritual needs and journeys.

 I want to share a ritual that can help design your spiritual practice to align with your own unique experiences, physical needs, and spiritual beliefs.

-I start my spiritual chores by making a list of various rituals, actions, keywords and phrases that have shaped my life and spiritual practice.
+I start my spiritual chores by listing various rituals, actions, keywords, and phrases that have shaped my life and spiritual practice.
 Next, I pray for divine assistance, asking my source to help me design a schedule clarifying what I need to focus on in this unique moment.
-I feed my list into a generic online list generator, and allow the shuffled results to guide me, focusing on the top 5 words the generator has spit out to incorporate into my day.
+I feed my list into a generic online list generator and allow the shuffled results to guide me, focusing on the top 5 words the generator has spit out to incorporate into my day.

 1. Create a list

-Write down a list of all the rituals, actions, phases, phrases, symbols, foods, etc. that hold a significance within your spiritual practice.
-This list should be personalized to your own beliefs and will grow as you do.
-I consider the list to be an archive, or journal, documenting my ever growing practice of self-care.
+Write down a list of all the rituals, actions, phases, phrases, symbols, foods, etc. that hold significance within your spiritual practice.
+This list should be personalized to your beliefs and will grow as you do.
+I consider the list to be an archive, or journal, documenting my ever-growing self-care practice.
 This is the first step towards building your spiritual chores.